 Your gap year checklist should cover the following areas:

 - Healthcare - visit the doctor for vaccinations within plenty of time, as they may need to be administered up to a year ahead.
-You will also require medical tests (x-rays) or certain medication (malaria tablets) to work in some countries.
-Get a European Health Insurance card (EHIC) if you're a European travelling in Europe.
+You'll also require medical tests (x-rays) or certain medication (malaria tablets) to work in some countries.

-- Travel insurance - check that you've got adequate coverage - for example, adventure travel insurance if climbing or bungee jumping.
+- Travel insurance - check that you've got adequate coverage - for example, adventure travel insurance if climbing, jet skiing, bungee jumping or zorbing.

 - Visas - apply for tourist and working holiday visas.
 You need to check specific country embassies for information on how far in advance they should be purchased and how long they last for.

-- Banking - you'll need to notify your bank and the Student Loans Company (SLC) that you are travelling abroad, and also possibly redirect your mail.
+- Banking - you'll need to notify your bank and the Student Loans Company (SLC) that you're travelling abroad.

 - Prepare for a culture shock - read up on the country's religion, culture and customs, speak to other travellers and check relevant online guides and forums.